VDA 5050 Explained – An Overview of the Evolving AGV Communication Standard Updated for 2026

 The base concept of VDA 5050 is to provide a vehicle with sets of commands, one after another, gradually leading to an entire mission being completed.

-ANT server works differently by providing vehicles with all the data they need upfront.
-This allows them to be as independent as possible from a site’s WiFi infrastructure – which is not always strong or consistent – during operation.
+By contrast, BlueBotics’ ANT server fleet manager works differently by providing vehicles with all the data they need upfront.
+This allows robots to operate as independently as possible from a site’s WiFi infrastructure – which is not always strong or consistent – during operation.

 See ANT server in action: